Christmas in Jordan: A Personal Journey of Joy and Traditions

 My mom would make secret arrangements with Santa to drop off some wrapped gifts for a fee.
 Then, Santa would deliver them to our house on Christmas night.
 I didn’t know the old tale that Santa uses sleighs and reindeer to deliver gifts until I moved to the United States at 17.
 Our Santa in Jordan always used a car!

 As young kids, we always wanted new clothes at Easter and Christmas, which only came around twice yearly.
 We didn’t get to choose what we got, but it was always perfect!
-My mom would get my two sisters the same dresses, and my brother would get a new dress-up button shirt.
+My mom would get the same dresses for my two sisters, and my brother would get a new dress-up button shirt.
 And for some reason, he also got the latest shoes while the girls had to wear school shoes!

 That didn’t remove the excitement after trying our new clothes to ensure they fit.
 We folded them nicely and laid them under the pillows before sleeping!
 By early morning, we got up and dressed in our Christmas clothes.
 Ready for a festive day!